Article

 • use colors and icons to provide visual cues.

 Hirerise is an applicant tracking system.
-Its dashboard is the first screen users see when they open the application — it provides an overview of all the most important information.
+Its dashboard is the first screen users see when they open the application — it provides a detailed view of the most important information.
 The goal was to not only visualize the information but also to help the user start their day right.
 Here, except for the data, they see their daily tasks and agenda, which are connected to said data.
 So, key numbers and the calendar all work together.

 Simple numerical information can be separated as cards or, in this case, just plain cells.
 Still, we had to ensure that, first of all, there was a lot of space between them to be easily recognizable, and that there was a clearly readable font hierarchy (small, light gray vs bold and black) so the user's eye immediately lands on the data that matters.